Samsonite is known as the go-to luggage brand for those who want reliability at reasonable prices.

-Although Samsonite isn’t the absolute winner in our rating system, they live up to their name.
-Samsonite offers the perfect blend of quality, features, design, and prices and it’s easily understandable how they’ve become so large.
-Overall, we’ve given them 85 out of 100 points, which is very high.
-To compare, the first place is taken by Travelpro, standing at 90 points.
+Although Samsonite isn’t the absolute winner on our leaderboard, they lived up to their name.
+Samsonite offers the perfect blend of quality, features, design, and prices, which explains how they’ve managed to become so large over the years.

 - Solid build quality.
-Although we’ve seen better build quality on Travelpro, Eagle Creek, Briggs & Riley, and Rimowa, Samsonite’s suitcases are made to last.
+Although we’ve seen better build quality on Travelpro, Chester, Briggs & Riley, and Tumi, Samsonite’s suitcases are made to last.

 - Reliable warranty and support.
 Samsonite is very well known for their excellent support and warranty.
 Although they don’t offer a lifetime warranty, they do offer five and ten-year warranties.

 - Excellent reviews.
-Their bags are popular and have been tested by thousands of people.
+Because Samsonite is so popular, their bags have been tested by thousands of people.
+And the average rating usually is between 4-4.5 stars out of 5.
 Most of their buyers are repeat customers, who’ve been loyal to the brand for decades.